avocado-framework/avocado/man/avocado.rst

     -v, --version         show program's version number and exit --config [CONFIG_FILE]
                           Use custom configuration from a file
-    --paginator {on,off}  Turn the paginator on/off.
+    --enable-paginator    Turn the paginator on.
+Useful when output is too long.
-    --show [STREAM[:LVL]]
+    -V, --verbose         Some commands can produce more information.
+This option will enable the verbosity when applicable.
-                          List of comma separated builtin logs, or logging streams optionally followed by LEVEL (DEBUG,INFO,...).
+    --show CORE.SHOW      List of comma separated builtin logs, or logging streams optionally followed by LEVEL (DEBUG,INFO,...).
-                          Builtin streams are: "test": test output; "debug": tracebacks and other debugging info; "app":
+                          Builtin streams are: "app": application output;
-                          application output; "early": early logging of other streams, including test (very verbose); "all": all builtin streams; "none": disables regular output
+                          "test": test output; "debug": tracebacks and other debugging info; "early": early logging of other streams, including test (very verbose); "all": all builtin streams; "none": disables regular output
                           (leaving only errors enabled).
 By default: 'app'